pijush2022/Multiple_disease_prediction/README.md

 Running Procedure:

-1. Create a virtual environment using the command python -m venv venv_name.
+1. Create a virtual environment using the command python -m venv venv.
 2. Activate the virtual environment using venv_name\Scripts\activate.
 3. Install required packages using pip install -r requirements.txt.
 4. Run the Jupyter Notebook file .ipynb if the model needs adjustments.
 5. Alternatively, directly run the Python script Multiple_Disease_Pred.py using Streamlit with the command streamlit run Multiple_Disease_Pred.py.
 6. This project provides a comprehensive solution for predicting and managing multiple diseases, with a focus on usability and effectiveness.